DadaMonad/dadamonad.github.io/yjs/tutorial.markdown

 {% endhighlight %}

-The XMPP-Connector will join a multi-user-chat room.
+The XMPP connector communicates through a multi-user-chat room.
 The first connector that joins the chatroom will act as the moderator.
-Every new client that joins the chat room will synchronize with the moderator first, and henceforth publish changes to the XMPP multi-user-chat.
+Every new client that joins the chat room hereinafter, will synchronize with the moderator first, and publish all changes to the XMPP multi-user-chat.
 When the moderator goes offline, new users are unable to synchronize.
-So you have to disconnect all clients that are currently in the room, and then the first user that joins the empty room is the moderator again.
+So you have to disconnect all clients that are currently in the room.
+The first user that joins the empty room is the moderator again.

 #####  Tips:

 * Try to pick a random room name, so that it does not collide with another users room name.
 E.g. "efkdyjd0" - you can generate random room names like this: `(Math.random()+1).toString(36).substring(10)`
 * In production, the first connector who logs into the chat room could be some server that manages state.
 It is easy to set up a nodejs server with yjs.
-* You get the *ids* of all connected users with `connector.connections`.
+* You get the *ids* of all connected users with `connector.connections`. (works only *after* you bound the connector to an instance of Y)

 ##### Try it
 Open you browser console, and create a connector: